A Quick Overview

 The Solution

-Romy leveraged his expertise and tackled this challenge systematically.
-He quickly recognised the key issue was lender perception of RSU income.
+Romy first tackled the borrowing capacity concern that Connor’s initial lender presented.
+He leveraged his expertise and quickly recognised the key issue was the lender perception of RSU income.

-To address this, Romy compiled a comprehensive application package consisting of:
+Romy also compiled a comprehensive application package consisting of::

 - An Employer Stock Compensation letter confirming ongoing RSU grants